Fast LLM Post-training via Decoupled and Fastest-of-N Speculation: Evaluation

 \subsection{Ablation study}

 \fig{fig:ablation} conducts an ablation study to examine the effectiveness of different proposed techniques described in \textsection{\ref{sec:design}}.
-We reported only one step here due to space limitation, and other steps show similar results.
+We reported only one step here due to space limitation, and other steps in different traces show similar results.

-First, we can see that vanilla speculative decoding reduces only {2.6\,\%} rollout end-to-end latency, which is small due to the inefficiency of large-batch verification and suboptimal drafting method for the tailed requests.
-Naively disaggregating draft and verification jobs described in \textsection{\ref{sec:overview}} to improve the execution efficiency provides negative speedup (33.4\,\% longer rollout time) because disaggregating but not decoupling adds substantial GPU wait time (see {\fig{fig:rollout-schedule}} (c)).
+First, we can see that vanilla speculative decoding reduces only {2.6\,\%} rollout end-to-end latency, which is small due to the inefficiency of large-batch verification and suboptimal draft method for the tailed requests.

 Thanks to our decoupled speculative decoding, we accelerate rollout by {1.3\,$\times$}.
 Based on decoupled speculative decoding, our dynamic reconfiguration further shortens the rollout time by {1.2\,$\times$} thanks to a better initial execution configuration and dynamic reconfiguration of workers with low acceptance rates to reduce wasted tokens.
-Finally, our Best-of-N speculative decoding further accelerates end-to-end rollout by {1.2\,$\times$}, thanks to its ability to leverage multiple draft methods to improve acceptance rates for straggler requests.
+Finally, our Fastest-of-N speculative decoding further accelerates end-to-end rollout by {1.2\,$\times$}, thanks to its ability to leverage multiple draft methods to improve acceptance rates for straggler requests.